George Point camping area

 Check park alerts for the latest information on access, closures and conditions.

 Camping area features: under trees on and near the beach.

 Location: at the southern end of Mulligan Bay, this is the southern exit/entrance of the Thorsborne Trail.

 Access: the camping area can be reached by boat and from the Thorsborne Trail.

 Number of sites: open area without separately defined sites.

-Camp sites are suitable for: trail hikers and boat-based camping.
+Camp sites are suitable for: trail hikers, sea kayaks and boat-based camping.